Yoshio Shirai

 Yoshio Shirai (白井 義男, Shirai Yoshio) was a professional boxer from Tokyo, Japan.
-He won the world flyweight title in 1952, becoming the first Japanese boxer to win a world title.
+He won the Undisputed Flyweight Championship in 1952, becoming the first Japanese boxer to win a world title.

 Childhood and early career

 Shirai first boxed in elementary school, during a mock match-up against a kangaroo at a local carnival.
 He became interested in boxing afterwards, and made his professional debut in 1943, during World War II.
 He won his first eight professional fights before being drafted to join the Imperial Japanese Navy.
 After being released in 1945, he returned to boxing, but was almost forced into retirement because of injuries he had sustained during the war.
 However, he met Alvin Rober Cahn, a Jewish-American SCAP employee, who became his trainer and manager.
 Shirai's boxing skills improved dramatically under Cahn's guidance, and the two formed a close bond.

 Shirai fought with the aggressive boxing style typical of the Japanese boxers of the time, but made a change to a more technical, defensive style under the guidance of his new trainer.
 Cahn made Shirai live in his house, and supervised everything from his health and training to his meals.
 Cahn began to suffer from dementia in his old age, and it was Shirai's family that took care of him.
 Cahn had no children when he died, and left Shirai with his entire fortune.